TU Delft Faculty of Aerospace Engineering: Clean room

 The eight floor of the faculty houses an ISO 8, class 100,000 cleanroom for the development of micro satellites.
 The facility is used both by staff and by graduate students from the space department of the faculty.
 The cleanroom is used for space related research and for the production of TU Delft's micro satellites, of which three are currently in orbit around the Earth: Delfi-C3, Delfi-n3Xt and Delfi-PQ.
 Contact with these satellites is maintained through a ground station housed on campus at the faculty of electrical engineering, computer science and mathematics.

 National and international cooperation

-The Faculty plays a significant role in national organisations such as the National Aerospace Laboratory, the Netherlands Agency for Aerospace Programmes and the Netherlands Organisation for Applied Scientific Research.
+The faculty plays a significant role in national organisations such as the Royal Netherlands Aerospace Centre, the Netherlands Space Agency and the Netherlands Organisation for Applied Scientific Research.
 Collaborations with numerous international and multinational industries through research groups abroad as well as in the Netherlands ensure that the Faculty remains at the forefront of the latest developments in the aerospace industry.
-The Faculty is a member of PEGASUS, the European network of prestigious aerospace universities.
+The faculty is a member of PEGASUS, the European network of prestigious aerospace universities.
 It also participates in exchanges of students and lecturers through the SOCRATES/ERASMUS programmes and agreements between several other partner universities.
 The faculty plays a major role in the IDEA League (TU Delft, ETH Zurich, RWTH Aachen, Chalmers institutes and universities).